 Lab

-This lab develops original research on the global politics of Big Tech, particularly Google and Facebook, as they engage in unprecedented "algorithmic governance."
+Since 2019, this lab develops original research on the global politics of Big Tech as firms engage in unprecedented "algorithmic governance."

-The project has been supported by the National Endowment for the Humanities and several internal grants at Purdue.
+The lab has been supported by the National Endowment for the Humanities and several internal grants at Purdue.

 Purdue undergraduates in the lab: